 Fall has officially arrived and that means I can start making pumpkin stuff.
 You all know I’m not the best baker but I make a great pumpkin bread and my pumpkin bars with cream cheese icing are the best.
 Really, they are, and I will be making those soon.
 I just made some pumpkin bread with a praline topping that my family loves.
 But it’s just me and Meathead and this makes two loaves.
 I had intended to bring some to my daughters at college but didn’t get it made in time.
 So I brought a loaf to work and put it out for some teachers.
 I heard they ate every last piece, wondering who made it.
 Me!
 They said I could make it any time, they loved it.

-I got this recipe out of the paper about eight years ago.
+I got this recipe out of the paper about eleven years ago.
 It is from a local bakery called The Daily Bread.
 This pumpkin bread is moist, delicious and comes with a pecan praline topping that makes it extra good.
 And you know, I think it is very forgiving.
 By that I mean, baking can be tricky because the measurements need to be exact, or so I hear.
 I am not always exact, and maybe that’s why I am not a good baker.
 But this pumpkin bread turns out perfect, and I’m sure I’m probably a little off on something when I make it.

 I made this bread last Sunday and Meathead was enjoying the paper and football.
 First, see those beautiful brown eggs in the photo?
 After I was done taking some pictures, one of those eggs rolled off the counter onto the floor, splat!
 What a mess.
 I asked if he could please clean it up for me and he very reluctantly did.
 He wanted the dog to come lick it up.
 I said absolutely not.
 Next, I was greasing and flouring the pans and a big poof of flour hit the baseboard and floor.
 Again, I asked Meathead if he could please clean it up for me.
 At this point I think I whined a little.
 He said I was unbelievable and went and got the vacuum to clean up the flour.
 I just love him.